 The start-up sequence for the clock includes both the time-out delay and the start-up time when the device starts up from reset.
-When starting up from power-save or power-down mode, V{CC} is assumed to be at a sufficient level and only the start-up time is included.
+When starting up from Power-save or Power-down mode, V{CC} is assumed to be at a sufficient level and only the start-up time is included.

-8.3 Low Power Crystal Oscillator
+9.3 Low Power Crystal Oscillator

-Pins XTAL1 and XTAL2 are input and output, respectively, of an inverting amplifier which can be configured for use as an on-chip oscillator, as shown in Figure 8-2.
+Pins XTAL1 and XTAL2 are input and output, respectively, of an inverting amplifier which can be configured for use as an On-chip Oscillator, as shown in Figure 9-2 on page 28.
 Either a quartz crystal or a ceramic resonator may be used.

-This crystal oscillator is a low power oscillator, with reduced voltage swing on the XTAL2 output.
+This Crystal Oscillator is a low power oscillator, with reduced voltage swing on the XTAL2 output.
 It gives the lowest power consumption, but is not capable of driving other clock inputs, and may be more susceptible to noise in noisy environments.
-In these cases, refer to the Section 8.4 "Full Swing Crystal Oscillator" on page 27.
+In these cases, refer to the "Full Swing Crystal Oscillator" on page 29.

 C1 and C2 should always be equal for both crystals and resonators.
 The optimal value of the capacitors depends on the crystal or resonator in use, the amount of stray capacitance, and the electromagnetic noise of the environment.
-Some initial guidelines for choosing capacitors for use with crystals are given in Table 8-3.
+Some initial guidelines for choosing capacitors for use with crystals are given in Table 9-3 on page 28.
 For ceramic resonators, the capacitor values given by the manufacturer should be used.

-Figure 8-2.
+Figure 9-2.
 Crystal Oscillator Connections

-The low power oscillator can operate in three different modes, each optimized for a specific frequency range.
-The operating mode is selected by the fuses CKSEL3..1 as shown in Table 8-3.
+The Low Power Oscillator can operate in three different modes, each optimized for a specific frequency range.
+The operating mode is selected by the fuses CKSEL3...1 as shown in Table 9-3 on page 28.